-- Credit totals do not include Foundation Courses.
-Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses. - Track I includes an internship, which is not available to students in all states.
-Please speak to a Program Manager for more details.
+\ Credit totals do not include Foundation Courses.
+Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses.

-Rasmussen College's Eagan, MN campus location has been approved by the National Association of Legal Assistants (NALA) as a testing center for the Certified Legal Assistant/Certified Paralegal (CLA/CP) examination.
+Rasmussen College's Eagan, MIN campus location has been approved by the National Association of Legal Assistants (NALA) as a testing center for the Certified Legal Assistant/Certified Paralegal (CLA/CP) examination.